carlosdiaz77/stock-analysis/README.md

 ## Results

-- The macro creates a table where we can see data of the 12 different tickers such as Total Daily Volume, and the return of investent  either in 2017 or 2018
+- The macro creates a table of the 12 different tickers where we can see data such as: Total Daily Volume, and the return of investent  either in 2017 or 2018
+-
 ### 2017
 - <img src = "Resources/VBA_Challenge_2017.png" width= "300" >